Army Reserve: Active Duty

 Time away from duties and training is critical for the continued well-being of Soldiers.
-The Army provides a number of benefits that provide Soldiers with the opportunity to have time away from their jobs.
+The Army provides a number of benefits to provide Soldiers opportunities for time away from their jobs.

 Members of the Army Reserve serving on active duty or initial active duty for training or active duty training for a period of 30 or more consecutive days for which they are entitled to pay are eligible to participate in the various leave programs.

-The following sections provide a summary of the various types of leave available for active duty Soldiers.
+The following sections summarize various types of leave available for active duty Soldiers.
 As with any job, mission requirements, duty assignment or training requirements may require Soldiers to work on certain holidays and weekends.
 These requirements may also impact the scheduling of annual leave.

 Annual Leave: Active duty Soldiers earn 2.5 days of annual leave (vacation) for each month of service, for a total of 30 days per year.
-Currently, Soldiers can bank up to 75 days of leave at the end of the fiscal year.
-Any additional days above 75 days are forfeited at the beginning of the fiscal year (October 1).
+Currently, Soldiers can bank up to 60 days of leave at the end of the fiscal year.
+Any additional days above 60 days will be forfeited at the beginning of the next fiscal year (October 1).
 Each Soldier has an individual responsibility to monitor and manage their leave, and current leave balances are recorded on the Leave and Earnings Statement (LES), which can be viewed at myPay.

 Special Leave Accrual: